 Look, I get it.
 I might possibly be the world's most sentimental person.
 And that sweatshirt you used to wear all the time in college, even though it has pit stains and holes now, is something you'd never dream of getting rid of.
 But if you're not wearing something, it doesn't belong in your closet.

-When it comes to sentimental things, you really have two choices: 1.
-Take a picture of it, honor what it's meant to you, and pass it on.
+When it comes to sentimental things, you really have two choices: One, take a picture of it, honor what it's meant to you, and pass it on.
 This is good for big things, like prom dresses.
 You'll still have the memories, and you'll be grateful for the extra space in your closet.
-If you really want to keep something, you could also 2: put it in a box with other memorabilia, or think of some creative way to display it.
+If you really want to keep something, you could also do option number two, which is to put it in a box with other memorabilia, or think of some creative way to display it.
 Hang it up?
 Make it into a quilt?
 Then your memories will be front and center, and your closet will be clear.

 Related Video: Advice on How to Give Things Away